 A nonprofit board usually has a president, treasurer, and secretary.
-While the president guides the overall direction, and the treasurer focuses on the budget, the secretary is responsible for keeping the organization’s operations running smoothly.
+While the president guides the overall direction and decides on important topics like adoping new tools and creating strategies, the treasurer focuses on the budget, and the secretary is responsible for keeping the organization’s operations running smoothly.

 Let’s talk about the 3 responsibilities of the board secretary of a nonprofit:

-The board of directors guides a nonprofit on fundraising, governance, and budgeting questions.
+The board of directors guides a nonprofit on management, fundraising, governance, and budgeting questions.

 Board members all bring their experience and expertise to the table, but the board secretary is a particular role that is selected or nominated.

 The board secretary is the expert on board procedures, best practices, and accurate record-keeping.

 The secretary is also the expert on the nonprofit’s bylaws, which serve as a roadmap for how the nonprofit operates.
 It is important to check your state’s requirements for whether your nonprofit is required to have bylaws.
 If new state or federal laws are passed that apply to the organization, the board secretary should understand how it affects the nonprofit and the board.